-This Corn Pie with Hot Pepper and Feta is the ultimate summer savory pie!
+This Fresh Corn Pie with Hot Pepper and Feta is the ultimate summer savory pie!
 With sweet summer corn being in abundance, and gardens growing galore, it's the perfect brunch or dinner pie.

 Corn Pie with Hot Pepper and Feta

 This savory pie is filled with sweet corn and balanced out with salty feta, a creamy custard base and a hit of heat from the hot peppers.
 If you aren't a fan of hot pepper, or plan to serve this to young kids, feel free to skip them all together.

 Fresh Corn Pie Ingredients